 You depend on your water heater for a lot of things.
 Could you imagine how miserable you would be starting your day off without that nice hot shower in the morning?
 Your water heater is a staple in your home.
 One you don’t often think about until there’s something wrong with it.

-Sometimes all it needs is a repair by a professional, but eventually your water heater is going to be beyond help and will need to be replaced.
-If your water heater is getting on in years, its best to look out for signs indicating the need to replace it before it breaks down altogether, leaving you without hot water.
+Sometimes all it needs is a repair by a professional but eventually, your water heater will need to be replaced.
+If your water heater is getting on in years, it’s best to look out for the warning signs it needs to be replaced before it breaks down altogether, leaving you without hot water.

 As a homeowner, it’s important that you know indications pointing to the need for a water heater replacement.
 Below, we’ve listed a few common signs for you to watch out for.

 Hot water heaters have a limited lifespan.
 Although they often last upwards of 10 years, they are not intended for use past that period.

 If you are unsure how old your water heater is, you can check the serial number listed on the manufacturer’s sticker.
 This number will start with a letter, followed by a series of numbers.
 The first 2 numbers indicate the year of the manufacture date.